 There is interaction between all three roles and physicists generally have skills in each of these areas.

-An astrophysicist studies the characteristics of the solar system, stars and galaxies, and the universe as a whole.
-See the entry for Astronomer for more information.
+An astrophysicist studies the characteristics of the solar system, stars and galaxies, as well as the universe as a whole.
+See the separate entry for Astronomer for more information.

 Atmospheric and Environmental Physicist